krzykawska/digital-cv/README.md

 ## 🎓 Education:

+**May 2024**
+**Habilitation** A new perspective on imaging methods for planning and conducting multifactorial cancer treatment, Jagiellonian University

 **October 2013**
 **Ph.D.** (*summa cum laude*), Bacteriochlorin based photodynamic anticancer therapy.
 Selected effects on cells, vasculature and immunity, Faculty of Biochemistry, Biophysics and Biotechnology, Jagiellonian University